Skip to main content

 Prosciutto di Parma

-World-renowned dry-cured ham from Parma, aged minimum 12 months (up to 36 for premium grades).
-Made exclusively from Italian pigs fed whey from Parmigiano-Reggiano production, resulting in sweet, delicate flavor.
-Protected by PDO designation ensuring traditional production methods in the Parma region of Emilia-Romagna.
+Dry-cured ham from Parma, aged at least 12 months and up to 36 for the top grades.
+It comes only from Italian pigs fed whey left over from Parmigiano-Reggiano production, which gives the meat its sweet, delicate taste.
+PDO rules tie its production to the Parma area of Emilia-Romagna.

 Burrata